Required Minimum Distribution (RMD)

 A Required Minimum Distribution (RMD) is the minimum amount that must be withdrawn from certain tax-deferred retirement accounts each year once the account holder reaches a specific age.

-The U.S. government encourages saving for retirement by offering tax advantages on accounts like Traditional IRAs and 401(k)s.
-Contributions are often tax-deductible, and growth is tax-deferred.
-However, this tax deferral is not indefinite.
-The IRS eventually wants to collect taxes on that money.
-This is where the Required Minimum Distribution (RMD) comes in.
-An RMD is the legally mandated minimum amount that you must withdraw from your retirement account annually, starting on April 1 of the year following the year you reach the RMD age (currently 73).
-Because you didn't pay taxes when you put the money in, you must pay taxes (at your ordinary income tax rate) when you take the money out via RMDs.
-RMD rules apply to Traditional IRAs, SEP IRAs, SIMPLE IRAs, and employer-sponsored plans like 401(k)s and 403(b)s.
-Notably, Roth IRAs are exempt from RMDs during the owner's lifetime because contributions are made with after-tax dollars.
+The U.S. government encourages saving for retirement by offering significant tax advantages on accounts like Traditional IRAs and 401(k)s.
+Contributions to these accounts are often tax-deductible, and the investment growth within the account is tax-deferred, meaning you don't pay taxes on dividends, interest, or capital gains as they accrue.
+However, this tax deferral is not a permanent arrangement; the Internal Revenue Service (IRS) eventually wants to collect its share of that deferred revenue.
+This is the fundamental purpose of the Required Minimum Distribution (RMD).
+An RMD is the legally mandated minimum amount that you must withdraw from your tax-advantaged retirement accounts annually, starting on April 1 of the year following the year you reach the designated RMD age (currently 73 for those who reached age 72 after 2022).
+Because you didn't pay taxes when you originally contributed the money, the government requires you to pay taxes on these withdrawals at your ordinary income tax rate.
+RMD rules apply to a wide range of retirement vehicles, including Traditional IRAs, SEP IRAs, SIMPLE IRAs, and employer-sponsored plans like 401(k)s and 403(b)s.
+Crucially, Roth IRAs are exempt from RMD requirements during the original owner's lifetime because contributions to those accounts are made with after-tax dollars, and qualified withdrawals are tax-free.
+For the government, RMDs represent the "cashing in" of the tax-deferred promise they made to you during your working years.

 Key Takeaways